datalad/datalad-revolution/README.md

 Command(s) currently provided by this extension

 - `rev-diff` -- sibling of `rev-status` for any state comparison, now also on Windows
+- `rev-extract-metadata` -- new and improved dedicated command to run any and all of DataLad's metadata extractors.
+Much improved versions of the core extractor implementations also ship with this extension.
+- `rev-aggregate-metadata` -- complete reimplementation of metadata aggregation, with stellar performance benefits, in particular on large dataset hierarchies.
+- `query-metadata` -- new command to specifically access the aggregated metadata present in a dataset, much faster and more predictable behavior than the `metadata` command in datalad-core.

 ## Installation